senocular/senocular.github.com/articles/js_primitive_object.md

 let str = 'A very long string...' let list = [] for (let i = 0; i < 1000000; i++) {
-    list.push(str) // reference to the same string data }
+    list.push(str) // reference to the same string data under the hood }
 ```

+But ultimately, the language provides an abstraction for these values which keeps you from having to worry about anything related to memory.
+All you need to know is that if you pass a value into a function call, the same value is seen in the function body.

 ## Primitives are Immutable